spcourse/website/_schedules/DP S1/index.md

 Course specific information can be found further down.

-### Structure {#structure}

-The track is designed to be very flexible.
-So, there are no compulsory sessions.
-There are no lectures (except for a kick-off meeting at the start of Scientific Programming 1) and the tutorials are optional.
-And, you can follow the courses at any pace that fits your schedule.

 ### Tutorials {#help}

 The fact that the track is flexible doesn't mean you are on you own.
 We do provide a lot of help throughout the course with the programming assignments.
 It is up to you to seek out this help.